supsm/Clicker/README.md

 # Clicker
 A simple mouse clicker
-\nNote: Only works on Windows computers
+#Note: Only works on Windows computers